 Open-mindedness is a wonderful thing, which is probably why we tend to overestimate just how open-minded we are.
 Keeping an open mind can be difficult sometimes, but there are some ways to make it easier for yourself to reap all the benefits that come with it.
 Open-mindedness requires some self-reflection and sometimes, you might have to face some uncomfortable truths – like how much you don’t know – but the rewards are worth it.

-Do you want to share your own story on being open-minded?
+Do you want to share your own story about being open-minded?
 Or did I miss an important tip that you used to be more open-minded in life?
 I’d love to hear in the comments below!